patrick-huynh/WatClass/milestone-1/README.md

 ## Setting up databse
 NOTE: Make sure you have mySQL Community Server (9.2.0 Innovation) installed.

-1. Run `mysql -u root -p`
+1. Run `mysql --local_infile=1 -u root -p < setup/create_db.sql`.
+The script creates the database "WatClass" and imports the sample data into the tables
-2. Create a new database by running `CREATE DATABASE {database_name};`
-3. Exit out of the mySQL CLI by running `exit`
-3. Import the MySQL database from the file `setup/create_db.sql` by running `mysql -u root -p {database_name} < setup/create_db.sql` (where database_name is the name you chose in step 2).
-4. View the database by going back into the MySQL CLI and running SQL commands from there.
+2. View the database by going back into the MySQL CLI with `mysql -u root -p WatClass` and running SQL commands from there.
 An example is as follows
 ```
-mysql -u root -p undergrad_planner;
+mysql -u root -p WatClass;
-SELECT * FROM student;
+SELECT * FROM Courses;
 ```

 ## Running the database with the web app
 1. Setup your `.env.local` with the corresponding password and database name.
-2. Run `npm i`
-3. Run `npm run dev`
+2. Run `cd src; npm i; npm run dev`